The Battle of Alexander at Issus: Previous work

 Albrecht Altdorfer is regarded as one of the founders of Western landscape art.
 He was a painter, etcher, architect, and engraver, and the leader of the Danube school of German art.
-As evidenced by such paintings as Saint George and the Dragon (1510) and Allegory (1531), much of Altdorfer's work is characterised by an attachment to sprawling landscapes that dwarf the figures within them; The Battle of Alexander at Issus epitomises this facet of his style.
-With reference to St George and the Dragon in particular, art historian Mark W. Roskill comments that "The accessory material of landscape [in Altdorfer's work] is played with and ornamentally elaborated so that it reverberates with the sense of a sequestered and inhospitable environment".
+As evidenced by such paintings as Saint George in the Forest (1510) and Allegory (1531), much of Altdorfer's work is characterised by an attachment to sprawling landscapes that dwarf the figures within them; The Battle of Alexander at Issus epitomises this facet of his style.
+With reference to Saint George in the Forest in particular, art historian Mark W. Roskill comments that "The accessory material of landscape [in Altdorfer's work] is played with and ornamentally elaborated so that it reverberates with the sense of a sequestered and inhospitable environment".
 Inspired by his travels around the Austrian Alps and the Danube River, Altdorfer painted a number of landscapes that contain no figures at all, including Landscape with a Footbridge (c.
 1516) and Danube Landscape near Regensburg (c.
 1522–25).
 These were the first "pure" landscapes since antiquity.
 Most of Altdorfer's landscapes were made with a vertical format, in contrast with the modern conception of the genre.
 The horizontal landscape was an innovation of Altdorfer's Flemish contemporary Joachim Patinir and his followers.

 Altdorfer also produced a great deal of religious artwork, in reflection of his devout Catholicism.
 His most frequent subjects were the Virgin Mary and the life and crucifixion of Christ.
 As in The Battle of Alexander at Issus, these paintings often feature settings of great majesty and use the sky to convey symbolic meaning.
 This meaning is not uniform throughout Altdorfer's corpus – for example, the visage of the setting sun connotes loss and tragedy in Agony in the Garden, but serves as "the emblem of power and glory" in The Battle of Alexander at Issus.

 Larry Silver of The Art Bulletin explains that The Battle of Alexander at Issus is both similar to and in direct contrast with Altdorfer's previous work: "Instead of the peaceful landscape of retreat for Christian events or holy figures, this panel offers just the opposite: a battleground for one of ancient history's principal epoch-making encounters ...
 Yet despite its global or cosmic dimensions, the Battle of Issus still looks like Altdorfer's earlier, contemplative liminal landscapes of retreat, complete with craggy peaks, bodies of water, and distant castles."